YoussefRekik/tasker/README.md

  1 - Download a [tarball of libsodium](https://download.libsodium.org/libsodium/releases) : libsodium-1.0.11.tar.gz was used for testing

 ```
 $ ./configure

 $ make && make check

 $ sudo make install
 ```

  2 - Autoreconf is needed to generate the makefile :

 ```
 $ sudo apt-get install autoreconf
 ```

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+To get a development env running :

 ```
 $ autoreconf